Heartburn (film)

-Heartburn is a 1986 American comedy-drama film directed and produced by Mike Nichols, starring Meryl Streep and Jack Nicholson.
-The screenplay, written by Nora Ephron, is based on her novel of the same name, a semi-biographical account of her marriage to Carl Bernstein.
+Heartburn is a 1986 American comedy drama film directed and produced by Mike Nichols, starring Meryl Streep and Jack Nicholson.
+The screenplay, written by Nora Ephron, is based on her novel of the same name, a semi-autobiographical account of her marriage to Carl Bernstein.
+The film marked the debuts of both Natasha Lyonne and Kevin Spacey.

 The song "Coming Around Again" was written and performed by Carly Simon, and became one of her biggest hits.
 The song reached No. 18 on the Billboard Hot 100 and No. 5 on the Billboard Adult Contemporary chart, and was soon followed by the album of the same name.
 The film was released in the United States on July 25, 1986.

 Plot

 Manhattan food writer Rachel Samstat and Washington, D.C. political columnist Mark Forman meet at a mutual friend's wedding.
 Both have been married before and Mark has a reputation for being a serial womanizer.
 After a whirlwind courtship, the two marry, despite Rachel's reservations.

 They purchase a dilapidated townhouse and Rachel struggles to adapt to being a wife in Washington's political high society.
 The ongoing renovations of their house create some stress in Mark and Rachel's marriage, but they are brought closer together when she discovers she is pregnant.
 Rachel experiences a difficult labor in which the baby's life is briefly threatened, but she gives birth to a healthy baby girl, Annie.

 Soon after, Rachel discovers evidence of Mark's extramarital affair with socialite Thelma Rice during her pregnancy with her second child.
 She leaves him and takes their daughter to New York, where she moves in with her father and gets her job back as a food writer.

 Although Rachel insists that she has left him for good, she is dismayed when he fails to call her after several days.
 She inadvertently leads a burglar to a group therapy session she is attending in her therapist's apartment; he robs the group and takes Rachel's wedding ring.
 Just after, Mark arrives and asks her to come back, insisting he will never see Thelma again.

 Rachel gives birth to their second child, but struggles to fully forgive Mark.
 She spreads a nasty rumor about Thelma having an infection (possibly herpes) but is caught out by Mark.

 The New York police return Rachel's wedding ring after they catch the burglar.
-When she takes it to the jeweler's to get the stone tightened, she discovers that Mark has bought a very expensive necklace, which coincides with Thelma's birthday.
-Realizing that he has returned to the affair, Rachel sells her wedding ring and leaves with both her children for New York, this time for good.
+When she takes it to the jeweler's to get the stone tightened, he asks about an expensive necklace Mark bought for her.
+Rachel realizes Mark has returned to his affair with Thelma (the necklace is a birthday gift for her).
+Rachel sells her wedding ring and leaves with both her children for New York, this time for good.